 The Prospectus can also be procured by post from any of the Regional Offices of the Institute on payment of Rs.140 (Rs.40 towards postal charges).
-Passing requirement under Integrated Professional Competence Course (IPCC) Examination:
+Passing requirement under Integrated Professional Course (IPC) Examination:

-Passing requirement under Integrated Professional Competence Course (IPCC) Examination
+Passing requirement under Integrated Professional Course (IPC) Examination

 A candidate shall ordinarily be declared to have passed in both the groups simultaneously, if he secures at one sitting, a minimum of 40 per cent marks in each paper of both the groups, viz., Group I and Group II levels, and a minimum of 50 per cent marks in the aggregate of all the papers of both the groups taken together.